 "dogs;a big cat;lions"

 Note that the Set is always a string even if the values happen to be numbers.
 A Set can have a single value, e.g. the third example above.
 With a single value there is no need to add a final semicolon and the same is true for the last of multiple values.
 Tinderbox will not mind if you supply a semicolon there (or after the last of multiple values), it will just strip it off as it processes the data.
 The default Set value is an empty string.
 A Set-type differs from a List-type in that duplicate values are not allowed.

-To apply values directly to a Set-type attribute via the key attributes or via Info view or via the Inspector's Quickstamp, simply type the values as seen into the data box.
+To apply values directly to a Set-type attribute via the Displayed Attributes or via Info view or via the Inspector's Quickstamp, simply type the values as seen into the data box.
 In all these methods, you do not need to add enclosing quotes, but each discrete value should be separated with a semi-colon.

 If setting a Set via action code note the string must be quoted:

 With a Set you can add/remove individual or multiple values and test its contents.